megry96/web-dev-homework/Assignment-02/README.md

 be able to understand html more

--I hope to learn more about html and the purpose of it -I want to get better at understanding files
+-I hope to learn more about html and the purpose of it.

+-I want to get better at understanding files.

--I want to become better at coding in general
+-I want to become better at coding in general.